Serenade of the Bells

 "Serenade of the Bells" is a popular song written by Kay Twomey, Al Goodhart, and Al Urbano and published in 1947.

-The recording by the Sammy Kaye Orchestra was released by RCA Victor as catalog number 20-2372.
+The recording by the Sammy Kaye Orchestra with vocal by Don Cornell was released by RCA Victor as catalog number 20-2372.
 It first reached the Billboard magazine Best Seller chart on November 7, 1947 and lasted 16 weeks on the chart, peaking at #3.

+Another version was recorded by Jo Stafford and released by Capitol Records ECJ-500064 1950 ~53 as catalog number 15007.
 It first reached the Billboard magazine Best Seller chart on December 12, 1947 and lasted 9 weeks on the chart, peaking at #6.
-This cover version by Gracie Fields with Phil Green and his orchestra was issued as a 78 rpm single on Decca.

-Another version was recorded by Jo Stafford and released by Capitol Records ECJ-500064 1950 ~53 as catalog number 15007.

 The recording by the Kay Kyser Orchestra was released on Columbia 37956.
 It reached the Billboard magazine Best Seller chart on December 26, 1947 at #13, its only week on the chart.

+A cover version by Gracie Fields with Phil Green and his orchestra was issued as a 78 rpm single on Decca in the UK.